 9. Wash your mattress protector and revive your mattress

 Before you layer your bed with gorgeous new season bedding, give your mattress a good clean.
-Using your vacuum’s upholstery head, firmly press as you slowly vacuum over the whole mattress.
+This spring cleaning hack simply involves using your vacuum’s upholstery head and firmly pressing as you slowly vacuum over the whole mattress.
 If there are any spots or stains, clean these with mild suds and warm water.
 Finally spray your mattress with a disinfectant spray, we like natural ones like Lil’ Bit disinfectant spray.
 Let your mattress dry completely before placing your washed mattress protector back on.

 10. Style your bed

 Now that your mattress is refreshed, you can have fun creating a new spring bedding look.